-5.19.
-Undergraduate Courses - refer to any program leading to a degree duly authorized by the EVSU Board of Regents.

-- 5.20.
+- 5.19.
+Students' Handbook refers to the 2017 Revised Students' Handbook of Eastern Visayas State University or 2017 Revised University Students' Handbook approved per Board Resolution No. 24, s.
+2018. - 5.20.
+Students' Publication publications managed and published by students, which are autonomous and independent from other sectors of the school.
+Any printed issue and/or online materials such as, but not limited to, newspapers, wall news, literary folios, newsletters and other similar forms in accordance with the provisions of Republic Act No. 707915 and its IRR and such other applicable laws, rules and regulations. - 5.21.
+Tuition Fees refer to fees or school charges for the subjects or course enrolled in by a student of the University. - 5.22.
+Undergraduate Courses refer to any program leading to a degree duly authorized by the EVSU Board of Regents. - 5.23.
 University refers to the Eastern Visayas State University.
-The word "University" can be interchangeably used or referred to as "school." - 5.21.
+The word "University" can be interchangeably used or referred to as "school." - 5.24.
 University Campuses refer to the Campuses of the University comprised of the EVSU-Main (Tacloban City) Campus, integrated campuses such as, the EVSU-Ormoc City Campus, EVSU- Tanauan Campus, EVSU- Carigara Campus and EVSU- Burauen Campus, and the Dulag Community Satellite Campus located in the Province of Leyte.

-Provided, that all terms defined under Section 5 of the 2017 Revised University Code15 and subsequent issuances thereof, and such terms provided under existing laws, rules and regulations adopted by the EVSU Board of Regents are hereby deemed integrated to and shall be applied accordingly in this 2017 Revised University Students' Handbook.
+Provided, that all terms defined under Section 5 of the 2017 Revised University Code16, R.A.
+No. 10931 and its IRR and/or subsequent issuances thereof, and such terms provided under existing laws, rules and regulations adopted by the EVSU Board of Regents are hereby deemed integrated to and shall be applied accordingly in this 2017 Revised University Students' Handbook.